-TABLE 2

-Minimal Time Steps (Percentage) Remained to

-Benefit from Back Migration
+Table 2: Minimal Time Steps (Percentage) Remained to Benefit from Back Migration

-of back migration particularly for large-scale clusters with heterogeneous nodes or multi-hop, non-uniform message routing.
+In general, the larger the amount of outstanding execution and the larger the performance difference between nodes, the higher the benefit due to back migration will be.
+These results illustrate a considerable potential of back migration particularly for large-scale clusters with heterogeneous nodes or multi-hop, non-uniform message routing.
 This is an aspect without studied investigation, to the best of our knowledge.